dragondiego7/auth-jwt/README.md

-# auth-jwt
+# git-api
-API authentication with JWT
+API to use git with auth